nmathew98/vault/system-design.md

 			- GCP Cloud Run <=> AWS Fargate
 			- GCP App Engine <=> AWS ECS
 	- Juggling workflows
-		- Design for one and make that juggle instead of designing to juggle using something like GNU Parallel (at the level of system tools) or message brokers (Kafka, RabbitMQ) for services
+		- Design for one and make that juggle instead of designing to juggle using something like GNU Parallel (at the level of system tools) or message brokers (Kafka, RabbitMQ) for services.
+This is called an actor based system.
 	- Event driven/RPC/Request-Response
 		- Blocking or non blocking interservice communication models depends
 		- Non blocking style is good for fault tolerance and where performance is not that much of a concern